1. Woori Bank

 ↓ SignIf you would like to put your name forward more firmly, join the citizen committee.
 Your name appears on the founding declaration.

 ↓ Check the committee box on the formSend this page to just five people.
-If they each pass it to five more, by May 10 we reach 10,000 names.
+If they each pass it to five more, we reach 10,000 names together.

 ↓ ShareFrom this August, the building will be torn down and replaced.
 In that process, the work disappears.